PowerDNS/pdns/docs/changelog/pre-4.0.rst

    `commit
    569 <http://wiki.powerdns.com/projects/trac/changeset/569>`__.
--  PowerDNS now reports if it is running in 32 or 64 bit mode, useful for bi-arch users that need to know if they are benefitting from `AMD's great processor <http://www.amd.com>`__. `commit 571 <http://wiki.powerdns.com/projects/trac/changeset/571>`__.
+-  PowerDNS now reports if it is running in 32 or 64 bit mode, useful for bi-arch users that need to know if they are benefiting from `AMD's great processor <http://www.amd.com>`__. `commit 571 <http://wiki.powerdns.com/projects/trac/changeset/571>`__.
 -  **dnsscope** compiles again, `commit